Iambian/dotd-magicalc/readme.md

 ---
 Example 2: You want to do the same with Deadly Vas'ok.
-It too has eight magic slots, but has a load more tags: `Deadly , Dragon , Shadow Elf , Magical Creature , Underground`
+It too has eight magic slots, but has a load more tags: `Deadly , Dragon , Shadow Elf , Magical Creature , Underground` The people who want to magic this raid also has the good stuff.
+Rare stuff.

-`python dotdmagi.py 8 deadly dragon shadowelf magicalcreature underground`
+`python dotdmagi.py 8 raremagic=true deadly dragon shadowelf magicalcreature underground`

 ---
 Example 3: You want to beat up poor Horgrak.
 Not even the deadly version, just